 When it comes to boots, Clarks offers some durable designs and is most famous for the distinctive desert boot, that’s both functional and stylish.
-Made in 1950 with high-quality suede, a high top and crepe sole, the boots were designed to withstand the Burmese climate and is still one of the most sought-after styles today.
+Made in 1950 with high-quality suede, a high top, and crepe sole, the boots were designed to withstand the Burmese climate and are still one of the most sought-after styles today.

 For a heavy-duty boot, look no further than Red Wing.
 Founded in 1905 in Minnesota, Red Wing footwear was crafted for heavy work and rough conditions, worn by soldiers during WWI and WWII.
 Traditional in form and manufacturing, they’re ideal for industrial use while looking classic in design.
 The brand also offers a selection that is static-dissipative, controlling the level of electrical discharge from the body and promoting extra protection for those who work in electricity-hazardous fields.
 With options of an eight-inch, six-inch, and chukka boot, you can style these boots any way you like no matter the occasion.